 Certain health conditions need specific diets to be followed to prevent worsening of the health.
+Wondering what role does diet play in rheumatoid arthritis and migraine?
 Rheumatoid arthritis and migraines are two health problems that might benefit from dietary restrictions.

 - Eating a diet that will help control inflammation may help prevent triggering arthritis.